carloscinelli/NetworkRiskMeasures/README.md

 #> g 1 0 0 0 0 0 0
 ```

 We intend to implement other estimation methods used in the literature.
-For an overview of current proposed methods and how well they fit known networks, you may watch Anand's presentation below:
+For an overview of current proposed methods and how well they fit known
+networks, you may watch Anand’s presentation below:

 <!-- </br> -->
 <!-- <center> -->
 <iframe src="https://player.vimeo.com/video/145290048" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen>
 </iframe>
 <p>
-<a href="https://vimeo.com/145290048">The missing links: a global study on uncovering financial network structure from partial data</a> from <a href="https://vimeo.com/cambridgejbs">Cambridge Judge Business School</a> on <a href="https://vimeo.com">Vimeo</a>.
+<a href="https://vimeo.com/145290048">The missing links: a global study
+on uncovering financial network structure from partial data</a> from
+<a href="https://vimeo.com/cambridgejbs">Cambridge Judge Business
+School</a> on <a href="https://vimeo.com">Vimeo</a>.
 </p>
 <!-- </center> -->
 </br>

-### Measuring risk: findind systemically important institutions and simulating scenarios
+### Measuring risk: finding systemically important institutions and simulating scenarios

 Two important questions:

 -   How can we find important or systemic institutions?
--   How can we estimate the impact of shock scenarios, considering possible contagion effects?
+-   How can we estimate the impact of shock scenarios, considering
+    possible contagion effects?

 #### The example data: simulated interbank network

-For illustration purposes, the `NetworkRiskMeasures` package comes with a simulated dataset of interbank assets, liabilities, capital buffer and weights for 125 nodes.
-Let's use it for our analysis:
+For illustration purposes, the `NetworkRiskMeasures` package comes with
+a simulated dataset of interbank assets, liabilities, capital buffer and
+weights for 125 nodes.
+Let’s use it for our analysis:

 ``` r
 # See the code to generate the dataset in the help files: ?sim_data.